How to challenge DSS discrimination

 I have shown that I would be a suitable tenant for this property or similar properties.

-If I do not receive a satisfactory response within 15 working days, I will report the matter to your redress scheme.
+If I do not receive a satisfactory response within 3 weeks, I will complain to your redress scheme.

 I look forward to hearing from you.